Platform-OS/pos-module-core/README.md

-# PlatformOS Hook module
+# PlatformOS Core module

-Creates the possibility to make custom hooks and modify the core functionality without changing the the core source.
+Creates the possibility to use SOLID Open/Closed Principle with hook and module system to enable to modify the business logic without changing the core source.

 ## Usage

 You can create new hooks on your modules or inside you `app` folder, it depends on you.

-The only thing what you need to do is call `modules/hook/fire` function with the `hook` name and optionally you can pass `params` attribute.
+The only thing what you need to do is call `modules/core/hook/fire` function with the `hook` name and optionally you can pass `params` attribute.
 Params will be send to all hook implementations.

 After that, you can create liquid files named with `hook_HOOKNAME.liquid`, and `fire` function will collect all results.
 It means that these hook implementations have to have `return` tag - it can be `nil` but `return` tag is necessary.